-The complaints procedure provides for the panel to make findings and recommendations and does the procedure stipulate that a copy of these findings and recommendations are given to the complainant and, where relevant, the person complained about and the headteachers.
+The complaints procedure provides for the committee to make findings and recommendations.
+The procedure stipulates that a copy of these findings and recommendations are given to the complainant and, where relevant, the person complained about and the headteachers.

 Where there is a panel hearing of a complaint, one panel member is independent of the management and running of the school.
 Written records are kept of complaints.